 Colleen completed her M.S. and Ph.D. in Human and Community Development at the University of Illinois at Urbana-Champaign, and her B.S. in Exceptional Education at Buffalo State College.
 Prior to attending SUCOL, Colleen worked at Syracuse University’s Falk College as the Project Manager for a National Institutes of Health grant.
 She also taught elementary school in Oneida, NY for five years.

-Colleen is actively involved with the Onondaga County Bar Association’s Volunteer Advocate Lawyer for Animals program and is a member of the OCBA’s Community Engagement Committee.
-In addition to serving on the SULAA Board, Colleen is on the boards of the Central New York Women’s Bar Association, the Syracuse Cooperative Market, and ARISE.
-She has two dogs and two cats and occasionally fosters dogs who are waiting for their forever homes.
+In addition to serving on the SULAA Board, Colleen is the current vice president of the Central New York Women’s Bar Association and the Syracuse Cooperative Market, and serves on the board of La Liga (the Spanish Action League).
+She is a member of the executive committee of the Onondaga County Democratic Committee and chairs their Lawyers Committee.
+Colleen has two rescue dogs and two cats and occasionally fosters dogs and puppies who are waiting for their forever homes.

 Richmond, VA

-Mark O’Brien L’14 currently serves as a Staff Attorney in the Office of the Chief Staff Attorney for the Supreme Court of Virginia.
+Mark O’Brien L’14 currently serves as Chief Deputy Clerk of the U.S. Court of Appeals for the Fourth Circuit.
+Mark has spent his legal career in public service, beginning as a staff attorney in the Office of Staff Counsel for the U.S. Court of Appeals for the Fourth Circuit, then as a staff attorney in the Office of Chief Staff Attorney for the Supreme Court of Virginia.
 While at the College of Law, Mark was Editor-in-Chief of the Syracuse Law Review, Pro Bono Fellow, and a Law Ambassador.
 Mark also was a research assistant with the Cold Case Justice Initiative and member of the Moot Court Honor Society, earning the Frank H. Armani Advocacy Award during the 36th Annual Lionel O. Grossman Trial Competition.
 His other honors include the Justinian Honorary Law Society, the Order of the Barristers, the Paul Shipman Andrews Award, the Law Ambassador Award, and the Office of Student Life Dean’s Award.
-Mark also was active in the Communications Law & Policy Society, the Pro Bono Advisory Board, the ABA National Appellate Advocacy Competition Team, Impunity Watch, and the Asian Pacific American Law Students Association.
+Mark also was President of the Asian Pacific American Law Students Association, chaired the Pro Bono Advisory Board, and was active on the ABA National Appellate Advocacy Competition Team, the Communications Law & Policy Society, the Korean Law Students Association, and Impunity Watch.

 Assistant District Attorney, Onondaga County, Syracuse, New York